Suggester/Documentation/config/emojis.md

 ?> Using `default` as the emoji argument will reset the setting to its default value.

 ### Accepted Inputs
-Any emoji from the current server or the default list
+Any emoji from the current server or the default list.
+Out of ideas?
+Check out our **custom-made emoji pack** containing a few assets to set as voting reactions [here](../images/voting-reactions-pack.zip)! ✨